-There will be only one exam for this section on Monday, Tuesday or Wednesday evenings, October 30th, 31st or November 1.
+There will be only one exam for this section, to be held either on Monday, Tuesday or Wednesday evening, October 30th, 31st or November 1.
 We will schedule the test date that most students can attend.

-If you have accommodation for additional test time etc., please bring me you’re accommodation notice and we will make individual test arrangements.
+If you have accommodation for additional test time etc., please bring me your accommodation notice and we will make individual test arrangements.

 Unexcused test absences will result in substantial penalties and may result in an exam grade of 0.

 The exam is closed book.
 You will be required to bring your regression from Assignment 5 to class.
 You can add any additional notes that you can fit on both sides of that sheet.

 You should bring a calculator to the test.
 If you don’t have a calculator you might consider the financial calculator HP10BII (or HP10BII+) which is the “recommended” calculator for FE323.
 Alternatively, you can usually buy an adequate simple calculator on Amazon for less than $10.
-You are not allowed to have any other electronic devices in sight during tests, including cell-phones.
+You are not allowed to have any other electronic devices in sight during the test, including cell-phones.

-If you do poorly on the test, you may take a second test (during finals week at the same time as the other QM222 sessions during finals week.)
+If you do poorly on the test, you may take a second test (during finals week at the same time as the other QM222 sections during finals week.)
 More details will be shared later in the semester.

 Attendance, Appointments, Participation, Presentation